smichaud/ReadingGroupPresentation/README.md

 # ReadingGroupPresentation
-Presentation of the FABMAP articles for the reading group (IGGG)
+Presentation of the FAB-MAP articles for the reading group (IGGG)